jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 3. Run:

     ```
-    ./run.sh
+    ./run.sh build_start
     ```

     If you get a permissions problem you may have to run `chmod u+x run.sh` first.

-    This will start up a Tomcat server with the Alfresco WAR and Share WARS deployed along with your repository tier AMP and your Share tier AMP.
+    This script will download images from Docker Hub (or quay.io if you are using Enterprise Edition), copy your AMPs to the containers, then use Docker Compose to start up several containers.

-Now open your browser and point it to http://localhost:8080/share.
+Now open your browser and point it to http://localhost:8180/share.
 Log in using admin/admin and let’s see what’s different.

 What’s different is that the “is sub-type” dropdown in the rule configuration panel now has our custom types and the “has aspect” dropdown now has our custom aspects.